Pitfall!: Follow-ups

 Pitfall! spawned numerous sequels for consoles.
 These include Pitfall II: Lost Caverns (1984), Super Pitfall (1986) for the Nintendo Entertainment System, Pitfall: The Mayan Adventure (1994) for the Super Nintendo Entertainment System, Sega Genesis and Atari Jaguar (1995), Pitfall 3D: Beyond the Jungle (1998) for the PlayStation, Pitfall: Beyond the Jungle (1998) for the Game Boy Color, and Pitfall: The Lost Expedition for various systems in 2004.

-Sega released Pitfall II: Lost Caverns (1985) to arcades, which incorporated elements of Pitfall! and Pitfall II: Lost Caverns from the Atari 2600.
+Sega released Pitfall II: The Lost Caverns (1985) to arcades, which incorporated elements of Pitfall! and Pitfall II: Lost Caverns from the Atari 2600.
 Activision's UK-based studio The Blast Furnace released a follow-up titled Pitfall!
 (2012) for iOS on August 9, 2012.
 It features gameplay similar to that of Temple Run (2011).

 Pitfall! remained the game that Crane has been most associated with.
 In 2012, he stated that "I suppose that's not a bad problem to have, It's not a dark shadow.
 But I'm not just a classic gaming guy.
 This is what I do for a living!"
 In the same year, he started a crowdfunding campaign Kickstarter to fund a spiritual successor to the Pitfall! series, but it fell far short of his funding goal.